Home » Columbus Kidnapping Defense Attorney » Attempted Abduction Charges in Columbus, OHPractice Areas

-To be charged with attempted abduction, you must have purposely or knowingly –with purpose or knowledge sufficient to commit the offense–done things that, if successful, would be or result in abduction.
+To be charged with an attempted abduction in Ohio, you must have purposely or knowingly – done things that, if successful, would have resulted in an abduction.

-Depending on the severity of the allegations, attempted abduction charges can range from a fourth degree felony, punishable by up to 18 months in prison to a third degree felony punishable by up 36 months in prison.
+Depending on the severity of the allegations, attempted abduction can range from a fourth-degree felony, punishable by up to 18 months in prison to a third-degree felony punishable by up 36 months in prison.

 If you are convicted of attempted abduction, additional potential issues include:

 Simply put, if you are convicted of attempted abduction, it will be on your criminal background for the rest of your life.
-No matter what the circumstances were in your case, you run the risk of being considered someone who tried to forcibly take someone against their will.
+No matter the circumstances in your case, you will be considered someone who tried to forcibly take someone against their will.
 Therefore, it is critical that you give your attempted abduction charge the level of importance it deserves.

-The Columbus Criminal Defense team takes an aggressive and comprehensive approach when representing clients charged with attempted abduction.
-First and foremost, we will figure out whether the charges are fabricated, what mistakes the police or detectives made during their investigation, whether your arrest was lawful and any other legal issues that can be raised on your behalf.
+Our defense attorneys takes an aggressive and comprehensive approach when representing clients charged with attempted abduction.
+First and foremost, we will figure out whether the charges are fabricated, what mistakes the police made, whether your arrest was lawful, and any other legal issues that can be raised on your behalf.

-Our investigation will consist of going to the scene, interviewing all witnesses and potentially hiring a private detective or forensic expert for further investigation.
+We’ll interview all f the witnesses and potentially hire experts for further investigation.
 As our client, you will receive a copy of everything received from the prosecutor and our investigation for your review.

-Based on the legal weaknesses in the State of Ohio’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.
+Based on the legal weaknesses in the case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.

 If your case cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.

-For nearly ten years, the Columbus Criminal Defense team has successfully represented clients charged with criminal offenses from minor misdemeanors to first degree felonies.
-That extensive previous experience will enable us to better help you.
+For nearly ten years, LHA has successfully represented clients charged with criminal offenses from minor misdemeanors to first-degree felonies.
+Our extensive background lets us to better help you.
 With a record of success in helping our clients, we’re ready to put our experience to work for you.

 If you’ve been charged with attempted abduction, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced criminal attorney to fight for you in court, please contact us at 614-500-3836 or via email at firstname.lastname@example.org.
+If you have any questions left unanswered, or if you need an experienced criminal attorney to fight for you, please contact us at (614) 500-3836 or via email at firstname.lastname@example.org.